 The Bluetooth word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Apple Inc. is under license.

-This product includes software developed by the University of California, Berkeley, and its contributors.
+This product includes software developed by the University of California, Berkeley, FreeBSD, Inc., The NetBSD Foundation, Inc., and their respective contributors.